stahlleiton/cms-das-pre-exercises/_episodes/04-CMSDataAnalysisSchoolPreExerciseFourthSet.md

 # Introduction

 In this set of exercises, we will analyze the [MiniAOD][miniaod] file that was made in the [third set of exercise]({{ page.root }}{% link _episodes/03-CMSDataAnalysisSchoolPreExerciseThirdSet.md %}).
-You must have this skimmed [MiniAOD][miniaod] stored locally (at T3_US_FNALLPC) in order to access them.
+You must have this skimmed [MiniAOD][miniaod] stored locally (in your `eos` user space) in order to access them.
 We will use several different workflows for analyzing the [MiniAOD][miniaod], namely an EDAnalyzer, a FWLite executable, a FWLite Macro, and a FWLite PyROOT script.
 We will basically re-make the Z peak and few other histograms and store them in an output root file.
 In the exercise in the end we will try to fit with a Gaussian, Breit-Wigner function, etc.

 > ## Warning
-> To perform this set of exercises, an [LPC](https://twiki.cern.ch/twiki/bin/view/CMS/LPC) account, Grid Certificate, and CMS VO membership are required.
+> To perform this set of exercises, a CERN computing account, Grid Certificate, and CMS VO membership are required.
 You should already have these things, but if not, follow these instructions from the [setup instructions]({{ page.root }}{% link setup.md %}).
 {: .prereq}

 > ## Objective